cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ### `volatile` modifier

 Can be used with the `export` modifier, `linked` modifier, or without a storage modifier.
-Variables declared `export` are automatically volatile, so this modifier has no effect on `export` variables.
+Variables declared `export` are automatically volatile, so this modifier has no effect on `export` variables, but can be used for better clarity.
+The only difference between `export` and `volatile` is that `volatile` variables aren't imported to modules which require the current module.

 The compiler assumes that volatile variables or array can be changed externally (for example, by other processors, or via the `sync` instruction) or indirectly (via the `read` or `write` using `@this` as the processor) and handles them accordingly.
 A volatile variable is guaranteed to exist in the processor (and can be accessed remotely or indirectly), even if it is not directly accessed by an mlog instruction.